DmitriBogdanov/MPI-N-body-problem/README.md

 obtained from Newton's equations:
 $$\dfrac{dr_i}{dt} = v_i, \quad\dfrac{dv_i}{dt} = a_i,$$

-where $a_i$ - the i-th body's acceleration, which is calculated according to the law of the universal
+where $a_i$ - the $i$-th body's acceleration, which is calculated according to the law of the universal
 gravity:
 $$a_i = -\sum\limits_{j = 1, i \ne j}^{N}{\dfrac{G m_j (r_i - r_j)}{\left|r_i - r_j\right|^3}}.$$